jxnpass/jxnpass.github.io/_posts/2025-2-21-MatrixOutlierTypes.md

 ### Type B: Mahalanobis Quantile
 A cell is exchanged with a value found within the bounds of $\sim U[\min(X_i), \max(X_i)]$.
 This scenario adjusts $X_{ij}$ to deviate from the correlation structure enough such that it exceeds the 99th percentile of the Mahalanobis distance of the uncontaminated data.
+* Example: a computer program accidentally shuffles some of the observations in one of the data columns.
+It doesn't necessarily ruin

 <iframe src="/assets/MO2/MVN_TypeB.html"
         width="800" height="650"
         style="border: 2px solid black; border-radius: 10px;">